jhallen/joe-editor/docs/man.md

 Delimiter match buffer is for perl and shell: a regex in perl can be s<..>(...) and in shell you can say: <<EOS .......
 EOS.
-The idea is that you capture the first delimiter into the match buffer (the &lt; or first "EOS") and then match it with "&" in a string or character list.
+The idea is that you capture the first delimiter into the match buffer (the &lt; or first "EOS") and then match it to the second one with "&" in a string or character list.

 #### Subroutines